 Who were the first astronomers?
-Let's imagine a family tree of our distant ancestors.
-Four million years ago, our small Australopithecus ancestor first stood erect out on the African savanna.
+To answer that question, we must imagine a family tree of our distant ancestors.
+Four million years ago, our small Australopithecus ancestors first began standing up on the African savanna.
 As the American astronomer Neil deGrasse Tyson has said, "Once we were standing upright, our eyes were no longer fixated on the ground."
-Out, away from the cover of trees, the night sky was more vivid than almost any sky current humans can see.
-We are not the only beings on this planet who have noticed the stars and Milky Way.
-Sea turtles, birds, and dung beetles all make use of the stars and Milky Way for navigating.
-But we wouldn't call them astronomers.
+Out in the open, away from the cover of trees, these early ancestors lived under a night sky more vivid than the one we can now see from almost anywhere on Earth.
+We don't know if the australopiths noticed, but we do know we are not the only beings on the planet today who notice the sky.
+Sea turtles, birds, and dung beetles all make use of the stars and the Milky Way in navigation-but we wouldn't call them astronomers.
+So our Australopithecus ancestors were not the first astronomers, even if they did something similar.
 Use alone isn't science.

-By 2.5 million years ago, our Homo habilis ancestors were following animal herds in their annual migrations.
-Evidence exists for seasonal camps during their travels.
-Did they plan them by noting the passing of the seasons with the changing Sun and stars in the sky, or did they merely set up new camps as they kept close to the animals upon which they depended?
-Lions, like our Homo habilis ancestors, follow herds, but they aren't scientists.
-So perhaps astronomy didn't begin here either.
+By 2.5 million years ago, our Homo habilis ancestors were following animal herds in their annual migrations, and evidence exists for seasonal camps during their travels.
+Did they plan them by noting the passing of the seasons with the changing Sun and stars in the sky, or did they merely set up new camps as they kept close to the animals they were following?
+Lions, like our H. habilis ancestors, follow herds, but they aren't scientists.
+So perhaps astronomy didn't begin here, either.

-A million years later our Homo erectus forebears mastered fire, which for the first time extended the day's work into darkness.
-Perhaps the first constellations were imagined during those nights?
-If so, we have no record of them.
+A million years later, our Homo erectus forebears mastered fire, which for the first time extended the day's work into darkness.
+Perhaps the first constellations were imagined during those nights, but if so, we have no record of them.

-Only 60,000 - 100,000 years ago, the first Homo sapiens fed on shell fish from tide pools on the south coast of Africa.
-The tides are tied to the Moon and change each day, both in time and size as the Moon goes through phases.
-There would be a benefit to understanding these patterns: those that did fed themselves and their families; those that didn't were washed out to sea.
-Maybe this is where astronomy began?
-But consider for a moment what is required to make these mental connections.
-The ocean tide is a direct physical effect; it gets you wet and reveals its food when it goes out.
+Only 60,000 to 100,000 years ago, the first Homo sapiens fed on shellfish from tide pools on the south coast of Africa.
+The tides were tied to the Moon and changed each day, both in time and size, as the Moon went through its phases.
+That's still the case, of course.
+And for the early members of H. sapiens, there would have been a benefit to understanding these patterns: those who did would have been able to feed themselves and their families a more varied diet than those who did not.
+So one might conclude that this is where astronomy began.

+But consider for a moment what is required to make the mental connections needed for astronomy.
+The ocean tide is a direct physical effect; it gets you wet when it rises and reveals its food when it recedes.
 The Moon, by contrast, is so far away you can't touch it, hear it, or smell it.
-There's no reason these should be connected and what connection there is can only be revealed through observations over a long period of time, requiring memory, abstract pattern recognition, and a belief in an underlying order or connection.
+There's no reason, intuitively, that the tides and the Moon should be connected, and what connection there is can only be revealed through observations over a long period of time, requiring memory, abstract pattern recognition, and a belief in an underlying order or relationship.

-The archaeologist, Steven Mithen refers to these skills as "cognitive fluidity": the ability to synthesize different forms of intelligence (the ability to build fires, tools, and weapons, along with the ability to interact in a group and structured society) and to combine these in ways that incorporate abstract ideas, myths, and long-term observations.
-Evidence for this fluidity appears after about 60,000 years ago in the first examples of representational art and bone-artifacts where a physical thing has been created as a representation of something else.
-If this is the earliest time when science could arise, then the first, most unambiguous evidence of human astronomical knowledge should be more recent still.
+The archaeologist Steven Mithen referred to these skills as "cognitive fluidity": the ability to synthesize different forms of intelligence (such as knowing how to build fires, make tools and weapons, and interact in a group and structured society) and to combine these in ways that incorporate abstract ideas, myths, and long-term observations.
+Evidence for this fluidity appears only after about 60,000 years ago.
+It is evidenced in the first examples of representational art and in some bone artifacts.
+If this is the earliest time when something resembling science could have arisen, then the first, most unambiguous evidence of human astronomical knowledge should be more recent still.